netb258/console-tetris/README.md

 Under MS Windows only :cygwin is supported, so you will need to install Cygwin.

+In addition, you will also need to comment out lines 164 and 165 of src/tetris/core.clj.

 ## License

 Copyright © 2019 FIXME